 It doesn't work that way.

-Are we winning the argument though?
+Are we one of the arguments?

-Uh you know I've got five daughters, right?
+You know, I've got five daughters, right?

-That period, end of story.
+End of story.

 Are we winning?

-Are we starting to wake people up to the fact that this this guy, Leah Thomas, who's a foot taller than Riley Gaines, was naked, full frontal nudity, fully equipped man in front of the women, but he said he was a woman and he was able to swim against them and undress in front of them.
+Are we starting to wake people up to the fact that this guy, Leah Thomas, who's a foot taller than Riley Gaines, was naked, full frontal nudity, fully equipped man in front of the women, but he said he was a woman and he was able to swim against them and undress in front of them.

 That used to be prosecutable.

-And as I tell you what was happening, uh, these guys, because they don't know when to stop, they have no clue when to stop.
+These guys, because they don't know when to stop, they have no clue when to stop.

 They're very progressive.

-So no, that they they've they're they've it was it jump the shark, is that the term that used to be used?
+Is that the term that used to be used?

-They've gone way way too far.
+They're going way too far.

-And here and here's the deal.
+And here's the deal.

 Well, you're absolutely right.